Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 MAPS for growth

-Business action plans can be used to generate growth for your company as long as that growth is connected to your value system and you understand why you’re doing it.
+A business action plan can be used to generate growth for your company as long as that growth is connected to your value system and you understand why you’re doing it.
 When developing a Massive Action Plan for growth, be as specific as possible when writing down the results you want to achieve.
-“Doubling sales” is not going to cut it for a MAP.
-Use concrete numbers or percentages so you can determine how effective your plan is, and where you see opportunities for growth.
+Again, “increase sales” is not a specific enough result.
+Your results must be quantifiable and concrete so you’ll know when you’ve achieved them.

 MAPS for change

-How will your business handle change?
+How will your business handle change and how can creating an action plan help you through the transition?
 Though some changes, such as new competitors, are not readily foreseeable, others are.
 There will always be shifts in culture and evolution of technology and you must be prepared to take massive action and alter parts of your business to adapt.
-The key to handling change is flexibility, and knowing how to make an action plan will allow you to be flexible when the circumstances call for it.
+The key to handling change is flexibility, and knowing how to make a business action plan will allow you to be flexible when the circumstances call for it.
 Your team members will be more secure in times of change if they have a roadmap to follow and you will know the exact steps to take to prevent becoming a disrupted business.

 MAPS for crisis